thankgodandrew1/thankgodandrew/README.md

 - 👋 Hi, I’m @thankgodandrew1 Andrew ThankGod
 - 👀 I’m interested in ...
 Web and Computer Programming
 - 🌱 I’m currently learning ...
-Python, HTML, CSS
+Python, HTML, CSS, and JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... and22046@byui.edu